kllevin/citychiropractor/README.md

 - Grunt tasks:

 - Assemble tasks:
+  - Main nav to be its own partial shared in header and footer partials
-  - Rip out the page header from the views
+  - Rip out the main content header (`.c-page-heading`) from the views
   - Year needs to be dynamic for the copyright statement
   - Apply active state to main nav links